Lady Gaga’s dog walker shot, French bulldogs stolen in LA

 Tippett told The Associated Press that the dogs belong to pop star Lady Gaga.
 It’s not yet clear if the dog walker was targeted because of his celebrity client, the captain said.

+Lady Gaga’s representatives did not immediately have a comment Thursday morning.
+The singer is currently in Rome to film a movie.

-Police were initially called to North Sierra Bonita Avenue around 9:40 p.m.
+Police were initially called to North Sierra Bonita Avenue, a street off the famed Sunset Boulevard, around 9:40 p.m.
 Wednesday following several 911 calls reporting a man screaming and the sound of a gunshot, said Capt.
 Steven Lurie, commanding officer of the department’s Hollywood Division.

-The victim, whose name has not been released, was walking the dogs on a street off the famed Sunset Boulevard when a four-door sedan pulled over and two men tried to steal the animals, Tippett said.
+The victim, whose name has not been released, was walking the dogs when a four-door sedan pulled over and two men tried to steal the animals, Tippett said.

 The dog walker tried to fight them off and was shot by one of the men wielding a semiautomatic handgun during the struggle.
+It’s not yet known if both men were armed.